Solo explorations in the land of fire and ice, chasing the Northern Lights, and finding something unexpected.

 He told me how he called the hotel to find me the day after we met, hoping we could meet again over coffee.
 He couldn’t remember my name, due to the loud music playing in the background that made it hard for him to hear my name in the first place, so he described me to the hotel receptionist.
 He drove down the main streets of Reykjavík looking for me.
 He considered waiting for me in the hotel lobby, but decided that would be one step too far.
 It wasn’t until he saw me on Tinder that he finally had my name.
 He called the hotel once more and, this time, asked for me by name.
 They told him I had just left for the airport.

 His story was surreal.
 I couldn’t believe he was searching for me, and with such persistence.
-It felt like the plot from a rom-com, too ridiculous to ever happen in real life.
+It felt like a plot from a rom-com, too ridiculous to ever happen in real life.
 In the movie version, he would jump on an Icelandic horse, race across the countryside, and arrive at the airport mere moments before my flight left.
 He would run towards the security checkpoint, calling out my name.
-I, of course, would be at the front of the line, fumbling around for my passport, when I would look up and see him rushing towards me.
+I would be at the front of the line, fumbling around for my passport, when I would look up and see him rushing towards me.
 I would run past everyone in line as they watched the drama unfold and finally meet him again face-to-face where we would, at last, have a magical first kiss.

 Of course, real life is not a romantic comedy.

-The GPS distance between us was 2,600 miles.
+The physical distance between us was 2,600 miles.
 But in that moment, I was back in Iceland.
 Back in the place I already had a heavy heart for.
 I may not have found the magic of the Northern Lights in Iceland, but I found something much better.
 We chatted all the way through JFK, on the shuttle bus, across the jet way, onto the plane, up until the inevitable announcement that all devices must be turned to airplane mode.
 But we would chat again.
 Often.
 We would have that cup of coffee.
 Many cups of coffee.
 We would travel together.
 And I would return to Iceland for more adventures.

 Iceland planning resources: